Soheab/dpy-missing-features/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Check the boxes with [x] for those otems that your PR meets -->

-- [ ] PR contents come from a trusted source, such as DDeva Docs PR, [unofficial documentation](https://docs.discord.sex/), Discord staff mention, or others.
+- [ ] PR contents come from a trusted source, such as DDevs Docs PR, [unofficial documentation](https://docs.discord.sex/), Discord staff mention, or others.
 - [ ] Changed files formatting works as expected.
 - [ ] This is **not** a features code change.